ROCm/k8s-device-plugin/README.md

 kubectl create -f https://raw.githubusercontent.com/ROCm/k8s-device-plugin/master/k8s-ds-amdgpu-dp.yaml
 ```

-If you want to enable the experimental device health check, please use `k8s-ds-amdgpu-dp-health.yaml` **after** `--allow-privileged=true` is set for kube-apiserver and kublet.
+If you want to enable the experimental device health check, please use `k8s-ds-amdgpu-dp-health.yaml` **after** `--allow-privileged=true` is set for kube-apiserver.

 ### Helm Chart

 If you want to deploy this device plugin using Helm, a [Helm Chart][helmamdgpu] is available via [Artifact Hub][artifacthub].

 ## Example workload
-You can restrict work to a node with GPU by adding `resources.limits` to the pod definition.
+You can restrict workloads to a node with a GPU by adding `resources.limits` to the pod definition.
 An example pod definition is provided in `example/pod/alexnet-gpu.yaml`.
-This pod runs the timing benchmark for AlexNet on AMD GPU and then go to sleep.
+This pod runs the timing benchmark for AlexNet on AMD GPU and then goes to sleep.
 You can create the pod by running:
 ```
 $ kubectl create -f alexnet-gpu.yaml
 ```